Ashly Burch: Career

 She has voiced various characters in animation and anime.
-This included voicing Ridley in Glitch Techs, Enid in OK K.O.!
-Let's Be Heroes, and Rutile Twins in Steven Universe.
+This included voicing Ridley in Glitch Techs, Enid Mettle and multiple other characters in OK K.O.!
+Let's Be Heroes, and the Rutile Twins in Steven Universe.
 She voiced multiple characters in Bee and PuppyCat, Ash Graven in Final Space, Lainey in The Loud House, and characters in other productions.
 In 2018, Burch left her voice acting role of Mayuri Shiina for the English dub of Steins;Gate 0, who she had voiced from episodes 1-13 and credited as "Jackie Ross", citing scheduling conflicts, and apologized to fans.
 She voiced Sasha Braus in the English dub of the first three seasons of Attack on Titan.

 In 2020, it was announced that she had signed on to write for the animated show, The Legend of Vox Machina.
 Burch revealed that she has a recording booth in her home which she used to work remotely during the COVID-19 pandemic.
+That same year she voiced Danika Hart in Spider-Man: Miles Morales, Viper in Valorant, Jane in Ninjala, Mel in The Last of Us Part II, Musher in The Red Lantern, and Hawkeye (Kate Bishop) in Marvel's Avengers.

 In 2021, she began voicing Molly McGee, the protagonist of The Ghost and Molly McGee.
 She sings the series theme song, with co-star Dana Snyder, and musical numbers in other episodes.
 The show's creative team based the character around her life.
 Burch praised the series for "showcasing different aspects of Thai culture" and said that voicing Molly McGee was the first time she had voiced a character that reflected her heritage.

+In December 2022, Burch was announced as a co-creator and writer of the Mythic Quest spinoff series Mere Mortals, later renamed to Side Quest, and was released in March 2025.

 Personal life

-Burch dated Must Come Down co-star David Fetzer until his death by accidental opioid overdose in 2012.
+Burch dated Must Come Down co-star David Fetzer until his death in 2012 by accidental opioid overdose.
 She discussed this event as well as her own personal mental health issues during her appearance on Paul Gilmartin's The Mental Illness Happy Hour podcast and on Brian W. Foster's show Between the Sheets on Critical Role's YouTube channel.
 She suffers from chronic anxiety and credits her love of video games to playing Harvest Moon as a child as it was the only thing able to calm her down.
 She has spoken several times about her anxiety and the positive impact video games had on it.
 On July 1, 2022, Burch came out as queer and pansexual, saying that coming out felt important "for reasons I can't really explain" and that she had been dating a man for five years.
 She said it probably is not a shock because "half the characters I play are members of the rainbow fam," with some calling her every "queer nerd's favorite nerd."